 You want the text to be really big.
 And the second thing that you want is an image, right?
 Predominantly, most of the time, you’ll see people have their faces as the image or something related to the actual video itself.

-So these are the two things that you need to have.
+These are the two things that you need to have.
 If you are creating your thumbnail.
 Now, let’s go into how you actually start to piece it together.
-So after you’ve gone into Canva, and if you check out the link in the description, you get access via my link to Canva Pro for free for 30 days.
+After you’ve gone into Canva, and if you check out the link in the description, you get access via my link to Canva Pro for free for 30 days.

-So that gives you all the access to their amazing paid features.
+That gives you all the access to their amazing paid features.
 And you can get it for free for 30 days.
-So go, go bananas, create all of your thumbnails during this 30-day period that you get up for free.
+Go, go bananas, create all of your thumbnails during this 30-day period that you get up for free.

 Now, after you’ve created your canvas, what I want you to do is I want you to go to the top left-hand corner here.
-So this section that says templates, right?
+This section that says templates, right?
 And then, in this template section, I want you to search for two things.

 You can either search for YouTube thumbnail, and this will bring up all of the templates that they’ve already premade for YouTube thumbnails, which you can start to use or use as a foundation for your thumbnails or so I’ve been, you know, I use Canva a lot, the one that I find that gives you slightly better designs that still is in this layout and aspect ratio is I want you to look up the keywords in stream, oh, you can type stream advertising, right?